-- (a) Committees and subcommittees may only consider amendments presented in final written form prior to adoption. - (b) Any Member of the House may offer an amendment to any bill or resolution being considered by any committee or subcommittee and shall be recognized to introduce the amendment.
-If not a member of the committee or subcommittee, a Member who offers an amendment must comply with the amendment filing deadline of this Rule and be present at the meeting at which the amendment is considered.
-If the Member is not present, the amendment may only be considered if taken up and offered by a member of the committee or subcommittee.
+(a) Committees and subcommittees may only consider amendments presented in final written form prior to adoption.

-- (c) Any Member offering an amendment, including a member of the committee or subcommittee, must submit the proposed amendment in electronic form to the Chair by 4:30 p.m. the legislative day before the meeting of the committee or subcommittee.
-This rule may be suspended for amendments submitted by Members who are not members of the committee or subcommittee by a vote of two-thirds (2/3) of a quorum of the committee or subcommittee.
-The Chair may, at his or her discretion, waive or set a later deadline than contained in this rule for amendments submitted by members of the committee or subcommittee. - (d) Amendments to any bill or resolution under consideration by a committee or subcommittee shall be germane to the subject of the introduced bill or resolution and as approved by any committee shall be incorporated into the printed bill or resolution the same as if included in the introduced bill or resolution.
+- (b) Any member of the House may offer an amendment to any bill or resolution being considered by any committee or subcommittee and shall be recognized to introduce the amendment.
+If not a member of the committee or subcommittee, a member who offers an amendment must comply with the amendment filing deadline of this Rule and be present at the meeting at which the amendment is considered.
+If the member is not present, the amendment may only be considered if taken up and offered by a member of the committee or subcommittee. - (c) Any member offering an amendment, including a member of the committee or subcommittee, must submit the proposed amendment in electronic form to the chairperson by 4:30 p.m. the legislative day before the meeting of the committee or subcommittee.
+This rule may be suspended for amendments submitted by members who are not members of the committee or subcommittee by a vote of two-thirds (2/3) of a quorum of the committee or subcommittee.
+The chairperson may, at his or her discretion, waive or set a later deadline than contained in this rule for amendments submitted by members of the committee or subcommittee. - (d) Amendments to any bill or resolution under consideration by a committee or subcommittee shall be germane to the subject of the introduced bill or resolution. - (e) When considering a measure section by section, a motion to strike a section when such section is under individual consideration shall not be subject to the time constraints established by this Rule for consideration of committee amendments. - (f) When considering a measure section by section, the Title or Enacting or Resolving Clause of a bill or joint resolution may not be stricken except as provided in Section 7.5, paragraph (c) of these rules. - (g) Amendments approved by any committee shall be incorporated into the bill or resolution the same as if included in the introduced bill or resolution.